Skip to content

 by Ethan Begle, Technical Service

 As we arrive at the beginning of another year, the same question arises of what needs updated in the machinery fleet.
 There are dozens of planter attachments that claim to improve planter performance, but it’s easy to over complicate simple operations.
-In fact, the 4 steps Exapta has described to make no-till planting successful will keep you focused on what’s needed most.
+In fact, the four steps Exapta has described to make no-till planting successful will keep you focused on what’s needed most.

 Sharp opener blades, proper down pressure, a seed firmer, and spike closing wheels are all that’s really needed to get good emergence in a no-till field.
 Challenges arise when trying to deal with residue and root mass, which is when row cleaners can be helpful to clear a path for the blades to cut a furrow.
 Hydraulic downforce has not only helped to make planting depth more consistent, but it also keeps row cleaners from furrowing down and moving too much soil.
 Most people would be surprised what sharp blades, and enough downforce can cut through, without using row cleaners.
 Planting deeper than normal will make cutting through tough residue much easier, along with the added benefits of less fluctuation in soil moisture and temperature, helping to keep germination more even.